arturobminski/academic-web/content/authors/admin/_index.md

   - Visitors
 ---

-Better understanding society, and sharing my insights, is fundamental to what I do.
+Currently a PhD candidate at the Paris School of Economics, I use tools such as R, Stata, and QGIS to study attitudes, interpersonal dynamics, and conflict.
+I also teach undergraduate economics at Université Paris 1 Panthéon-Sorbonne.

 From the Paris School of Economics, I am well trained in using quantitative tools, including R, Stata, and GIS, to analyze data for policy relevant insights.
 In addition, I have the theoretical underpinnings in topics such as education, development, political economy, and public economics to put them into context.

-Currently, as a Research Assistant at the Stockholm School of Economics, I work on topics such as immigration, education, political representation, and COVID-19.
+In years 2020 and 2021, I worked as a Research Assistant at the Stockholm School of Economics on topics such as immigration, education, political representation, and COVID-19.